Finding The Right Path To Real Recovery

 beyond my six years in private practice as a Marriage and Family

-Therapy (MFT) intern, nearly two decades ago.
-Since that time,
+Therapy (MFT) intern, over two decades ago.
+Since that time, my

-and soon to be books~ but my work did not help clients "gain
+soon to be books~ but my work was not concerned with helping clients

-insight" about their inner pain.
-It merely helped them quit
+"gain insight" about their pain.
+It merely helped them

-behaviors that helped them avoid or distract from their agony,
+behaviors they'd used to avoid or distract from their agony, which

 my view, all obstacles we face are due to poor self-worth.
 This